GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 We are using different cli flags for both run and generate which can be read about [here](/cli/).

-Hopefully if all went well you should that your test passed.
+Hopefully, if all went well, you should see that your test passed.
 However, if not, this is a good time to do a few quick checks.
 Does a chrome window open on your machine?
-If not make sure you have chromedriver installed.
+If not, make sure you have chromedriver installed.
 If the window did pop up, check the url, make sure it navigated to the correct place, make sure to check the port!
-If a test failed in the effects, it will show you what the page state was, vs what you expected, we can use this to make sure our tests are working correctly.
+If a test failed in the effects, it will show you what the page state was vs what you expected.
+We can use this to make sure our tests are working correctly.
 Let's say I go back into our entry component 'NavigateToTestSite'.
-Inside the effects of our action, I change that I expect the header to be displayed true, to false.
-That is I am incorrectly expecting the header to not be displayed, while we know it's true.
+Inside the effects of our action, I change that I expect the `header.displayed` from `true` to `false`.
+That is, I am incorrectly expecting the header to not be displayed, while we know it's true.
 Let's take a look at the terminal when we rerun our test.

 ```
 $ simulato run -T ./tests